 Have you offered that feedback to anybody where you’re like, oh, rewrite your book and see me in six months?

-No, luckily, I’ve had amazing writers that I’ve had an opportunity to work with.
-I just uh I had lunch with one yesterday and told her you to know how lucky I was to have been able to work with her.
+Luckily, I’ve had amazing writers that I’ve had an opportunity to work with.
+I just had lunch with one yesterday and told her to know how lucky I was to have been able to work with her.
 Her name is Dossie Easton, and she co-wrote with Janet W. Hardy The Ethical Slut.
 I don’t know if you’re familiar with that book.
 It’s a personal development and sexuality title that has been translated into ten different languages now.
 Initially published in 1997, it’s a brilliant book, and it’s considered one of those relationship bibles for folks in a relationship or who want to be in one.
 So it’s the book to read.

 I had lunch with her yesterday and was reminded how freaking lucky I like to have recorded that because it’s so well written.
 You consume it in two seconds because you can’t stop reading it, and it’s still relevant.
-It’s one of those titles that still holds no matter how many years have gone by.
+It’s one of those titles that still holds no matter how many years have passed.

-Both of them participated in recording it?
+Both of them participated in recording it.
 Was it more of a dialogue, or were they still reading the book but playing off one another?

 Oh no. I recorded them at separate times.
 We split up the book.
 When you have multiple people or more than one narrator, I get them in the studio one at a time.
 It’s not something that I would want to have them deal with in a conversational style.
 It’s just not worth it.
-This way, the process happens a lot faster when you can do one at a time.
+This way, the process happens faster when you can do one at a time.

 Where can people learn more about what you’re doing and the type of projects you work on?